-This proxy statement contains information about our 2016 annual meeting of stockholders, or the annual meeting.
-The meeting will be held on Tuesday, June 21, 2016, beginning at 9:00 a.m. local time, at our offices located at 88 Sidney Street, Cambridge, Massachusetts 02139.
-This proxy statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by our board of directors for use at the annual meeting and at any adjournment of that meeting.
+This Proxy Statement contains information about our 2017 annual meeting of stockholders, or the Annual Meeting.
+The meeting will be held on Tuesday, June 13, 2017, beginning at 9:00 a.m. local time, at our offices located at 88 Sidney Street, Cambridge, Massachusetts 02139.
+Except where the context otherwise requires, references to "Agios Pharmaceuticals," "Agios," "we," "us," "our" and similar terms refer to Agios Pharmaceuticals, Inc. and its consolidated subsidiaries.
+References to our website are inactive textual references only and the contents of our website are not incorporated by reference into this Proxy Statement.

+This Proxy Statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by our board of directors for use at the Annual Meeting and at any adjournment of that meeting.
 All proxies will be voted in accordance with the instructions they contain.
 If you do not specify your voting instructions on your proxy, it will be voted in accordance with the recommendations of our board of directors.

-These proxy materials, together with our annual report to stockholders for our 2015 fiscal year, are first being mailed to stockholders on or about April 27, 2016.
+We are making this Proxy Statement, the related proxy card and our annual report to stockholders for the fiscal year ended December 31, 2016 available to stockholders for the first time on or about April 24, 2017.